MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     For instructions to specify a template GUID and your licensing URL, see [Locating the information to specify AD RMS protection with an Azure Information Protection label](configure-adrms-restrictions.md#locating-the-information-to-specify-ad-rms-protection-with-an-azure-information-protection-label).

     The user defined permissions option lets users specify who should be granted permissions and what those permissions are.
 You can then refine this option and choose Outlook only (the default), or Word, Excel, PowerPoint, and File Explorer.
-This option is not supported, and will not work, when a label is configured for [automatic classification](configure-policy-classification.md).
+This option is not supported, and does not work, when a label is configured for [automatic classification](configure-policy-classification.md).

     If you choose the option for Outlook: The label is displayed in Outlook and the resulting behavior when users apply the label is the same as the Do Not Forward option.